Going Solo: is your role financially rewarding?

 Many self-employed consultants choose this path because it allows them to focus on specific areas of law.
 By directing their energies in this way, they develop expertise, and expertise is something people pay good money for.

 Obviously, it is incumbent upon the consultant to put in the hours building a client-base that can provide the case type that develops their expertise.
-However, once these hours have been accumulated, and a certain degree of service has been consistently provided by the consultant, their expertise grows at a rate congruent with their reputation.
+However, providing service consistently, their expertise grows at a rate congruent with their reputation.
 It is then that the rewards become compelling.

 Avoiding the obsolete